andrasq/node-qconfig/Readme.md

         var config = require('qconfig')

-As above, but load the 'staging' configuration overriding NODE_ENV
+As above, but using 'qconfig.load', a function that allows arbitrary options to be used while loading

         var config = require('qconfig/load')({ env: 'staging' })